Skip to main content

 Wild Bastards Game Cover

 Wild Bastards is a single player shooter game with a science fiction theme.
 It was developed by Blue Manchu and was released on September 12, 2024.
-It received mostly positive reviews from both critics and players.
+It received positive reviews from critics and mostly positive reviews from players.

 Skip User Reviews

-• Vibrant art style and excellent voice acting that bring the characters and story to life.
+• Great art style and voice acting bring memorable characters and vivid worldbuilding.

 • gameplay